 Meet The Coach

-Arijit Banerjee, CMT, CFTe is the chief mentor and technical market strategist of Share Trading Class.
-He is a consulting technical analyst, contributed technical expertise at different trading and investment organizations.
-His long history of understanding market dynamics, and portfolio management has made him an esteemed research analyst.
+Arijit Banerjee, CMT, CFTe is the chief mentor and technical market strategist of the Share Trading Class.
+He is a consulting technical analyst, contributed technical expertise to different trading and investment organizations.
+His long history of understanding market dynamics and portfolio management has made him an esteemed research analyst.
 He has taught many traders to trade more effectively and intuitively.

 Mr Banerjee is a swing trader focusing on multi-timeframes that extend from a few days to a few weeks.
 He prefers trading with the trend, and his disciplined trend following approach results in larger compounded returns year after years as compared to typical buy-and-hold strategies.

 Arijit takes classical and quantitative approach in trading using simple strategies and repeatable processes.
 He often uses a three-step process to find his trading stocks:

 - A weight-of-the-evidence approach to establish the broad market environment (bull market or bear market).

 - Using trend and momentum filters to identify strong sectors, industry groups, and stocks.

 - Pattern analysis and momentum oscillators are used to identify tradable pullbacks.